medic/cht-docs/content/en/hosting/costs/_index.md

 A development environment can be no cost (or very low cost).
 Assuming a developer already has a workstation or laptop with access to the Internet, this is all that is needed to host a development instance.
 More than one developer could even share a server, each connecting their desktop browser and mobile handsets to the instance without issue.

 Running a development environment on only a laptop is an acceptable practice: there is no expectation of high uptime and frequent outages due to testing, breaking changes and power outages are fine.
+Using a docker compose based deployment instead of a kubernetes is reasonable as well, which greatly decreases set up effort.
 The removal of all the production environment requirements make this a free option, leveraging resources a normal office would have.

 ## How the number was calculated